The Rising Stars Scholarships Program

 Are naming rights available?

-Naming rights are available for scholarships valued at $2500 per year and above.
+Naming rights are available for scholarships and are provided.

 Can a scholarship be tailored to a specific course/student?